skirill430/Intro-to-Software/README.md

 # Quick Shop

 ## Description
 Tasked with developing a full stack web application using Golang and Angular, our team developed a shopping website that connects to multiple online store APIs to allow users to see a wide range of products in one place.
 Enter a desired item and generate a table of results from both Target and Walmart that can be filtered by name, price, and rating.
-For further functionality, create an account to add products to a saved list.
+For further functionality, create an account to save or remove products to a viewable list of products.

 ## Requirements for running and using Quick Shop
 ### Prerequisites